omidbachari/rack-work/rack.md

 "Rack provides a minimal, modular and adaptable interface for developing web applications in Ruby.
 By wrapping HTTP requests and responses in the simplest way possible, it unifies and distills the API for web servers, web frameworks, and software in between (the so-called middleware) into a single method call." - The official Rack GitHub repo [can be found here.](https://github.com/rack/rack)

-The key takeaway is that a rack application is just a Ruby object.
-It's Ruby code.
-This object sits between, e.g., Rails and a server.
-Without a web framework like Rails, we can also create a rack app directly.
-That's what we will do here.
+It makes somewhat more sense from blogger Adam Hawkins:

+"Rack is the HTTP interface for Ruby.
+Rack defines a standard interface for interacting with HTTP and connecting web servers.
+Rack makes it easy to write HTTP facing applications in Ruby.
+Rack applications are shockingly simple.
+There is the code that accepts a request and code serves the response.
+Rack defines the interface between the two." - [Rack from the Beginning](http://hawkins.io/2012/07/rack_from_the_beginning/)

 ## The Road Map

-Before we dive into the technical details, it would help to illuminate how the HTTP process and rack application work.
+Before we dive into the technical details, it would help to illuminate how the HTTP process and rack application work at a basic level.
 That will inform how we build our first rack app.
 Let's break down the basic process:

 1. We send an HTTP request.
 2. The server parses the HTTP request and passes it into our rack app.